volodymyrhudyma/blog/content/blog/2020-05-02-objects-in-javascript.md

 ---
 title: Objects in JavaScript
-teaser: Everything in JavaScript, except Primitives are Objects, that's why it's the most important part of the language.
+teaser: Everything in JavaScript, except "Primitives" are "Objects", that's why it's the most important part of the language.
 Understanding objects is essential in order to become  professional.
 Objects are collections of properties, defined as key-value pair...
 date: 2020-05-02T19:11:10.868Z
 ---
 Everything in JavaScript, except Primitives are Objects, that's why it's the most important part of the language.
 Understanding objects is essential in order to become  professional.